S3-working-group/s3-practical-guide/s3-all-patterns-explained.md

 * a decision making process (often facilitated)
 * invite objections, and integrate the wisdom they reveal, to evolve proposals or existing agreements
 * withholding objections can harm the aims of a group or organization
-* unaddressed objections prevent proposals becoming agreements
+* unaddressed objections prevent proposals from becoming agreements
 * "can you *live with it* until the review?" ➤ proposals only need to be *good enough for now and safe enough to try*

 ---